bclay/ncbi-nlp/README.md

 ncbi-nlp
 ========

 Finds important words in text from NCBI gene pages.
+Flask wrapper for simple UI.